thinkinglabs/thinkinglabs.github.io/_drafts/testable-iam-policy-documents.md

 }
 ```

-Now we would like to test if our IAM Policy is a valid identity-based IAM
-Policy.
-For that we can use `PolicyDocument.validateForIdentityPolicy()` which
+To test if the IAM Policy is a valid identity-based IAM Policy we can use
-returns an array of `string` error messages.
-If it returns an empty array, the
-IAM Policy is valid.
+`PolicyDocument.validateForIdentityPolicy()`.
+This returns an array of `string`
+error messages.
+If it returns an empty array, the IAM Policy is valid.

 ```typescript
 import {expect} from "chai";